Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Extension of Lipschitz vector fields from to an arc in its complement

+To see that the exponent in the latter formula is $m_i$ note that, if we denote the polar set in $\PW_i$ in the new system of coordinates by $C_{i,b_0}$ then $\dist (\gamma(s) , C_{i,b_0}) \sim s^{m_i}$ and we conclude by Corollary \ref{cor:orders-l_i}.
 Now we argue as follows.
 By Proposition \ref{prop:deriv-bounded} the polar wedge $\PW_i$ and the quasi-wing $\QW$ are disjoint (if the constants defining them are small).
 But if the limit of tangent spaces to $\mathcal X$ along $C_i$ and along $\gamma$ do not coincide then the implicit function theorem forces $\PW_i$ and $\QW$ to intersect along a curve and therefore this case cannot happen.
 This is the geometric idea behind the computation below.

 Note that \eqref{eq:condition} implies that, for the old system of coordinates, $l_i >m_i$.
 Therefore the intersection $\PW_i\cap \QW$, defined by $Y_i(u,b)=Y(u,v)$ and $z_i(u,b)=z(u,v)$, is given by the following system of equations